Hey!

 Other Notes

 This weapon struggles to poke over ledges, but the best way to do so is to charge up an attack, release the attack button, and THEN to jump.
-This has a lot of very situational use cases as it usually relies on your opponent messing up, but the big reason I'm mentioning this is that it lets you hit people riding the Tower Control tower without having to climb it.
+This has a lot of very situational use cases as it usually relies on your opponent making a mistake by teetering over the ledge, but the big reason I'm mentioning this is that it lets you hit people riding the Tower Control tower without having to climb it.
+This can be a pretty big deal and is worth practicing.

 Your attacks are easier to hit than most other weapons', but it is worth mentioning that they don't reach very far vertically.
 What I mean by this is if you release an attack perfectly flat to the ground, your opponents will be able to jump over it if they know how to play against the Decavitator and manage to predict your timing.
 Angling your camera a little bit more upwards or jumping with your opponent can help with this issue.

 Smaller thing to mention and extremely situational, but if you hit someone up close with your one-shot hitbox while they have respawn armor, any following hit will kill them through said armor, including even an uncharged projectile.
-It can be nice to try and go for a trade against someone's spawn armor in some situations.
+I can't name a single time where this has been the optimal play for a game but maybe one exists if you want to choke a particularly important weapon out of its special while pushed up and don't expect them to see you in time.
+It's very fun to do regardless, definitely one of the most unique damage combos in the game.

-When you're landing from a super jump or Inkjet's recall, you have a few options here.
+When you're landing from a super jump or Inkjet's recall, you have a few options.
 Try using the dash you get from your grounded vertical slash the moment you land if there's any chance you're under enemy fire.
-This isn't foolproof, especially against a well-timed bomb, but giving yourself any chance of survival in these situations is a big deal.
+This isn't foolproof, especially against a well-timed bomb, but giving yourself any chance of survival in these situations makes it worth going for.
 If your reflexes are particularly quick, you can see where your opponents are compared to your landing point and can try to choose the direction of your dash accordingly.
 You can be aggressive with this and try to dash to the side of your opponent or you can try to fall below a ledge to make it harder for them to hit you.

-Also, if anyone gets overly careless with your landing, just releasing a charged attack without dashing can punish people who get too close.
+Similarly, if anyone gets overly careless with your landing, just releasing a charged attack without dashing can punish people who get too close.
 Your attack starts up while you're still in the air and activates basically the moment you land.
-This is more situational as you get to a higher level of play and opponents are more cautious about this, but can be very effective in solo matchmaking.
+For those of you who know of Splatoon 1's history, think of what the Dynamo Roller used to be able to do before it got nerfed.
+Same idea applies here.
+This is more situational as you get to a higher level of play and opponents are more cautious about this, but I've weirdly seen it squeak out a trade at all levels.

 Activating Big Bubbler with the right timing can let you act slightly more quickly out of your charged attack.
 If you use a charged attack and click the right control stick at a specific time after your projectile comes out, you can use Big Bubbler a bit sooner than you could otherwise.
 This is situational, but can be useful at all levels of play.

 If you jump just a little bit in the air while throwing a Splash Wall, it will land a little bit further away from you than had you just thrown it while on the ground.
-Quickly dashing towards it in this case can leave you just barely behind it and safe from enemy fire.
+Quickly dashing towards it in this case can leave you a tiny bit behind it, safe from enemy fire.
 This can be very nice for quickly allowing yourself to push into certain spaces but it definitely will take some time getting a feel for where its applications lie.

 If you use your dash on the ground to slide off of an edge, you will not start descending until your dash ends.
-This allows you to threaten your one-shot over some gaps that other weapons simply can't.
-An example this is on Flounder Heights where you can clear some space over the grate bridge in the center of the map without jumping or ever touching the grates.
-Position yourself on one of the four high points around that bridge and try dashing close to another.
+This allows you to go over a small handful of gaps that no other weapon can if said gap starts over a grate.

 Conclusion